KohtaSchultz/Diamond-Price-Preditction-Project/README.md

 found on: [this site](https://www.cleanorigin.com/blog/diamond-color/)

 The dataset only has colors from D - J; AKA colorless to near colorless.
+Although color can be scaled all the way down to 'Z', the person that compiled this dataset decided to only use diamonds that rank high on thr color scale.

 Clarity: